cmayer/MitoGeneExtractor/README.md

 **--verbosity:** Specifies how much run time information is printed to the console.
 Values: 0: minimal output, 1: important notices, 2: more notices, 3: basic progress, 4: detailed progress, 50-100: debug output, 1000: all output.
 Type:integer, (Not required)

-## Reference: Please cite when using MitoGeneExtractor
-For more information see:
-Brasseur ...
-2022 ...

-Please cite this paper when using MitoGeneExtractor.